How to set up signed commits on Windows

 git config --global commit.gpgsign true

-That's it, how easy it is to setup a signed commits.
-Ask me any question you have.
+That's it, how easy it is to set up signed commits.
+Ask me any questions you have.
 For more information, please consult the documentation.